 Pompeu Fabra University, Department of Political and Social Sciences - European Sociological Review 19:501-517 (2003)

 The article presents a theoretical model as well as empirical evidence to explain this process.
-The employment-rent approach focuses on the impact of deregulation through temporary employment on the employment-rent optimization strategies of both employers and employees at the micro-level.
 Two main micro-level effects of deregulation are identified, the so-called incentive and buffer mechanisms.
 These two mechanisms are expected to reinforce each other until an equilibrium state in the labour market segmentation process is reached.

 Labour Market Segmentation and Informal Work in